“Your wonderful creative festival was born just few years ago. But despite

 capital”, Dmitry Chernyshenko, president of Sochi 2014 Organising

-The time will come when the XXII Olympic Winter Games will
+The time will come when the XXIII Olympic Winter Games will

 come to an end, leaving an indelible mark in the life of Sochi and